 John Winthrop famously wrote in this journal that the Arbella departed for the New World on Easter Monday – March 29, 1630.
-But the Puritan Easter would soon disappear.
+But the Puritan Easter would soon disappear from his records.

 The Puritans wanted to abolish all references to pagan gods and popish rituals.
 The Bible didn’t mention holidays, they reasoned, so saints’ days and feast days were nothing more than Roman inventions.

 “They for whom all days are holy can have no holiday,” they liked to say.

 Judge Samuel Sewall, the Puritan diarist born in 1652, once wrote in his journal that he’d been given an almanac.
+He crossed out all the papist holidays in the new book.
 “I blotted against Feb.
 14, Valentine, March 25, Annunciation of the B. Virgin; April 24, Easter; Sept.
 29, Michaelmas; Dec.
 25 Christmas; and no more,” he wrote.

 The early Puritans didn’t like Easter any more than they liked Christmas.
 They banned Christmas in 1659, fining anyone five shillings for celebrating the holiday.
 They ignored Easter, Whitsunday and other holidays.
 May Day celebrations, which included the hated Maypole, were punished severely.

 Easter posed a few problems, though.
 It always fell on a Sunday, and Puritan preachers weren’t sure what they should say in their sermons.
 The usual solution was to preach about something other than Easter.